jakariamd/Data-Warehousing-and-Data-Mining-Sessional/README.md

 # Data-Warehousing-and-Data-Mining-Sessional
-## This repository was created for supporting CSE 454: Data Warehousing and Data Mining Sessional
+## This repository was created for supporting CSE 454 Sessional

 ## Course Information
 ### Session 1: Introduction to Python Programming